amilkovich/snes-rd/README.md

 ### What is snes-rd?

-snes-rd is a USB SNES Cartridge Reader based on the Atmel AT90USB1286 microcontroller and Dean Camera's LUFA library.
+snes-rd is USB SNES Cartridge Reader firmware based on the Atmel AT90USB1286 microcontroller and Dean Camera's LUFA library.
 This project implements a USB Mass Storage class device and works similarly to a flash drive; plug it in, insert cartridge, and play the game using your favorite emulator.